LiudasVasaris/LiudasVasaris/README.md

 - 👋 Hi, I’m @LiudasVasaris
+- 👔 Data Scientist in Retail
-- 👀 I’m interested in Data Science and Engineering
+- 👀 I’m interested in unusual graphs and analytics, basketball and music
 - 🌱 I’m currently learning Data Science and Engineering in python

 <!---